Stroke Work and Cardiac Work

 Stroke work is sometimes used to assess ventricular function.
 If stroke work is plotted against ventricular preload, the resulting ventricular function curve will appear qualitatively similar to a Frank-Starling curve.
 Like the Frank-Starling relationship, there will be a family of curves depending upon the inotropic state of the ventricle.

-Cardiac work is the product of stroke work and heart rate, which is the equivalent of the triple produce of stroke volume, mean aortic pressure and heart rate.
+Cardiac work (also called cardiac minute work or ventricular minute work) is the product of stroke work and heart rate, which is the equivalent of the triple product of stroke volume, aortic pressure and heart rate.
+Because this is the rate of doing work (work per unit time), it represents the power of the ventricle.